cybershoe/devday-mongo101-labs/docs/lab2/lab2-1.md

   > [!NOTE]
   > Refer to labs [1-2](lab1/lab1-2.md) and [1-4](lab1/lab1-4.md) for help getting started with Compass and VSCodium, if you haven't already.

 2. In VSCodium, open the file lab2-1/insert_one.py and examine the code.

-  Note the `person` dict.
-There is no predefined schema that this object is adhering to.
+Note the `person` dict: there is no predefined schema that this object is adhering to.

   ```python
   fred = {